 While choosing a secure brand is the most important step, your own practices play a vital role in maintaining your system's integrity.
 The manufacturer provides the tools, but you are the one who locks the doors.
 Implementing a few key habits can significantly harden your defenses against potential threats.

 First and foremost, create a strong, unique password for your camera account—one that you do not use for any other service.
 Immediately enable Two-Factor Authentication (2FA) during setup.
 Ensure your camera's firmware is always up-to-date; if there isn't an automatic update option, set a recurring reminder to check for new versions manually.
 Just as importantly, secure the Wi-Fi network the camera connects to by using a strong password, WPA3 encryption if available, and a guest network for visitors to keep your main network private.
+For added protection, consider using a VPN for remote access and regularly reviewing access logs for suspicious activity.

 Latest Stories